-Mortal Kombat 11 has been out for a while now, its intricacies have been uncovered and each character has been picked apart and generally figured out by the game's dedicated community.
+Mortal Kombat 11 has seen several significant updates since its release in April 2019, and since then its intricacies have been uncovered and each character has been picked apart and generally figured out by the game's dedicated community.

 Therefore, we've updated our Mortal Kombat 11 Tier List so that you new and experienced players alike can discern which are the best characters worth learning.

 On this page: